A Radical Idea

 1 Chronicles 29:14-17 But who am I, and who are my people, that we should be able to give as generously as this?
 Everything comes from you, and we have given you only what comes from your hand.
 15 We are foreigners and strangers in your sight, as were all our ancestors.
 Our days on earth are like a shadow, without hope.
 16 Lord our God, all this abundance that we have provided for building you a temple for your Holy Name comes from your hand, and all of it belongs to you.
 17 I know, my God, that you test the heart and are pleased with integrity.
 All these things I have given willingly and with honest intent.
 And now I have seen with joy how willingly your people who are here have given to you.

-David rightly recognized that everything he had came from God who created it and that ultimately it all belongs to Him.
+David rightly recognized that everything he had came from God, who created it, and that, ultimately, it all belonged to Him.
 So, he held that wealth with a loose hand.
 If God needed it for His work, David was ready to give.
 Generally, God does not ask us to give it all away.
 In David’s case, some estimate that what he gave towards the building of the temple was $200 – $800 billion.
 He was an extremely wealthy man, and yet he is not remembered for his wealth.
 He is remembered as a man after God’s own heart.
 David did not subscribe to the philosophy of “I made this money, I ought to be able to do with it whatever I want.”

 God warns us against this type of thinking,